digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 ## Overview

 The [Digital Credentials Consortium](https://dcconsortium.org) provides open source software for issuing [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
-Recognizing that every issuer's environement can be different, we've structured the software as a set of composable services where the services are combined and invoked by a 'coordinator' service.
+Recognizing that every issuer's environment can be different, we've structured the software as a set of composable services where the services are combined and invoked by a 'coordinator' service.
 We provide a couple of coordinators that should cover most cases, but you can also create your own to 'wire' together services according to need.
 All the services and the coordinators are node express apps exposing http APIs, and are intended to run in a Docker compose network on your servers or on servers that you control.
 (NOTE: the DCC does not provide hosting - we strongly recommend that you run these services locally so that you control both your own data and the signing itself.)

-We've simplified deployments by publishing the services and coordinators as docker images on Docker Hub, which can be easily run with docker compose, with minimal setup and configuration.
+This all sounds quite a bit more complicated than it actually is, and we've simplified deployments by publishing the services and coordinators as docker images on Docker Hub, which can be easily run with docker compose, with minimal setup and configuration.

 You can in fact try different configurations of DCC services in about five minutes by installing [Docker](https://docs.docker.com/engine/install/) (if you haven't already) and then running - from a terminal - one of the following docker compose configs we've defined: